University of St. Michael's College: Campus and buildings

-A private tree-lined street, named Elmsley Place, runs up the center of the college's campus, connecting St Joseph Street to Brennan Hall.
+A private tree-lined street, named Elmsley Place, runs up the centre of the university's campus, connecting St Joseph Street to Brennan Hall.
 This street, laid out around the turn of the 20th century, is flanked by a group of five beautiful brick Victorian mansions that constituted Toronto's first subdivision.
 On the west side of Elmsley Place, heading south to north, stands McCorkell and Sullivan House (also known as Houses 2 and 96), and Gilson and Maritain House (also known as Houses 6 and 8).
 Both are student residences.
 On the east side of Elmsley Place, heading south to north, are Founders House, Phelan House, and Windle House.
-Founders House, at one point a student residence known as Bellisle House, is currently home to the office of the college's president, as well as other administrative offices.
+Founders House, at one point a student residence known as Bellisle House, is currently home to the office of the university's president, as well as other administrative offices.
 Phalen House serves as the rectory for the Basilian priests who oversee neighboring St. Basil's parish.
 Windle House, at the northeast corner of the street, is home to the Metropolitan Andrey Sheptytsky Institute of Eastern Christian Studies.

-In addition to St. Basil's, the college is home to several other sacred spaces.
+In addition to St. Basil's, the university is home to several other sacred spaces.
 A small Roman Catholic chapel is located on the first floor of Elmsley Hall and is open to residents.
 The Ukrainian Catholic Chapel of St. Sophia, which is operated as part of the Sheptytsky Institute, is located on the lower floor of Elmsley Hall and offers daily services in the Byzantine Rite.
 A chapel dedicated to the Coptic tradition is located on the upper floor of Windle House.
 The Dante Garden sculpture park is also located on the southwest corner of the campus.